History Of The Dakota People In Minnesota

 Dakota from

-their traditional religion and spirituality.
-A religion and spirituality that was
+their traditional religion and spirituality - a religion and spirituality that was

 intimately connected with their sacred relationship with their land and, consequently,